rxri/tidalRPC/README.md

 **_All changes are applied on new song!_**

-- You can disable showing `Rich Presence` on discord.
-- You can disable showing `App Name` (tidalRPC) on discord.
-- You can disable showing `Buttons` on discord.

 _Warning: macOS users need to have app in `Applications` folder to have config working properly._

-### How to access it?
+### How to access them?

 It's super easy!
 Just click on `tidalRPC` tray icon and go to `Settings` submenu!

-# Why there is no Album artwork on Rich Presence?!?!
+## Why there is no Album artwork on Rich Presence?!?!

 Due to Discord limitations, I'm not going to implement workaround to do it.
 It's very risky since discord is banning most of people that are acting as "self-bot" and it would need your Authorization token to upload assets.
 Due to it I don't want anyone to be banned using our program so, it's not going to happen.

 ---